-Packet types
+Packet Types

-The three different packet types that can be chosen for the dirty transmitter test are DH1, DH3, and DH5.
+The two different packet types that can be chosen for the dirty transmitter test are DH1 and DH3 packets.
+The DH5 packets are not supported in the E443xB ESG signal generators due to memory limitations.
+The DH5 dirty transmitter packets are provided with the E4438C ESG Vector Signal Generator.
 The payload for all packet types is a PN9 data sequence.
 The PN9 data sequence is truncated after the maximum amount of PN9 data has been placed in the packet.
 Since this is truncated data, these packets cannot be used with the ESG's option UN7 BER analyzer, which requires a continuous PN sequence.
 The payload length of each packet type is as follows:

-- · DH1=27 bytes

-- DH3=183 bytes
+- DH1=27 bytes - · DH3=183 bytes

-- DH5=339 bytes

 Each impairment set consists of two to four packets.
-The sequence bit in the header field is toggled for the second and fourth packet to indicate to the Bluetooth device that the incoming packet is not a re-transmitted packet.
+The sequence bit in the header field is toggled for the second and fourth packets to indicate to the Bluetooth device that the incoming packet is not a re-transmitted packet.

-Poll period
+Poll Period

 In Bluetooth systems, master and slave devices exchange information by alternating packet transmission in TDD mode.
 The poll period is used to simulate the time period when the other Bluetooth device would be transmitting its packets.
-The omit poll period section allows for verification setups where the Bluetooth TDD mode can be ignored; instead the ESG will create Bluetooth packets for every time slot.
+The omit poll period selection allows for verification setups where the Bluetooth TDD mode can be ignored; instead the ESG will create Bluetooth packets for every time slot.
 This selection will be beneficial when comparing results against normal TDD mode to determine the effects of LO switching, or for comparing other state machine transitions.
 In characterizing receiver performance, or for high-speed verifications, we recommended you omit the poll period.

-Figure 28 shows the timing diagram for each of the three packet types.
+Figure 28 shows the timing diagram for each of the two packet types.
 The poll period is 625 microseconds long, and data is not transmitted during this period.
-The poll period is transmitted before each packet type, unless omit period is enabled.
+The poll period is transmitted before each packet type unless omit period is enabled.
+If omit poll period is selected, then each segment does include the poll period.
 The amount of poll period(s) for each packet type is as follows:

-- DH1=1 poll period

-- DH3=3 poll periods

-- DH5=5 poll periods
+- DH1 = 1 poll period - DH3 = 3 poll periods

 Figure 28.
-Timing diagram for test set for eaUsepwithExternale.
-Frame Sync not selected.
-WUserwith External Frame Sync is selected, the DH1 impairment set consists of four packets.
+Timing diagram for one test set for each packet type.
+Use with External Frame Sync not selected.
+When Use with External Frame Sync is selected, the DH1 impairment set consists of four packets.

-Use with an external frame sync
+Use with an External Frame Sync

-Selecting the Use External Frame Sync field, see Figure 29, sets up the waveform to trigger from an externally-supplied signal that is applied to the pattern trigger In connector on the ESG's rear panel.
+Selecting the Use External Frame Sync field, see Figure 29, sets up the waveform to trigger from an externally-supplied signal that is applied to the Pattern Trigger In connector on the ESG's rear panel.
 The waveform sequence will trigger after it detects a change in TTL state from low to high at the Pattern Trigger In connector.
 The trigger signal can come from a function generator, or any other source that can produce a repetitive TTL signal at the Bluetooth frame rate.
 The frame rate varies according to the packet type selected.

-A delay time may be entered in the Sync to Packet Delay field, which is the time from an external frame trigger signal to the first symbol, p_0 , of the Bluetooth packet.
+A delay time may be entered in the Sync to Packet Delay field, which is the time from an external frame trigger signal to the first symbol, p_O, of the Bluetooth packet.
+This delay is useful to shift the beginning of the waveform relative to an external frame clock signal.
 The valid range of values that may be entered for the Sync to Packet Delay is as follows:

-- DH1 packets: ± 1754 ms

-- DH3 packets: ± 5504 ms
+DH1 packets: ± 1754 ms DH3 packets: ± 5504 ms

-- DH5 packets: ± 9254 ms